system76/tech-docs/src/models/launch_1/customization.md

 #### Notes about removing larger keycaps:

 - The included keycap puller works on all three of Launch's keycap sizes.
-- The three 2U caps (both space bars and left shift) have stabilizers, so be sure to pull both sides evenly.
+- The three 2U keycaps (both space bars and left shift) have stabilizers, so be sure to pull both sides evenly.
-    - These 2U caps take slightly more pulling force than the rest of the keycaps.
+    - These 2U keycaps take slightly more pulling force than the rest of the keycaps.

 ![Pulling larger keycaps](./img/cap-puller-bigger-keys.jpg)